ThjodskrarLokaverk/BlazorSkraWebApp/README.md

-# BlazorSkraWebApp
-Web application for thjodskra

 # Form Portal
 A web application that can submit forms to predefined email addresses.
+This application is the outcome of the Finall Assignment of 5 students @ Reykjavik University, where they studied Computer Science (B.Sc.)

 ## Getting Started
 This sofware was made using .Net Core 3.1 and Blazor Components.
 It was created using Mac and Windows operating systems, using Visual Studio Code and Visual Studio.